A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: How XAI techniques are used to support SE tasks?

 In Section \ref{RQ1}, we analyzed which AI-assisted SE tasks have been explored for explainability to date.
 In this part, we turn our attention to two key components of XAI: \emph{explanation approaches} and \emph{explanation formats}.
 Establishing the association between explanation approaches and target SE tasks helps to empirically determine whether certain XAI techniques are particularly suitable for specific SE tasks.
 Meanwhile, the explanation formats adopted across different SE tasks reveal key aspects that the stakeholders seek to understand from the decision of a given black-box model.
 Specifically, we aimed to create a taxonomy of XAI techniques for AI4SE studies and determine if there was a correlation between the explanation approaches and explanation formats.

-\subsection{RQ\texorpdfstring{$_{2a}$}:: What types of XAI techniques are employed to generate explanations?}
+\subsection{RQ\texorpdfstring{$_{2a}$}:: What Types of XAI Techniques Are Employed to Generate Explanations?}

 We first discuss various explanation approaches employed by existing XAI4SE studies.
-One classical practice is building taxonomies of XAI techniques used in our surveyed literature.
+One classical practice is building a taxonomy of XAI techniques used in our surveyed literature.
 However, we note that the XAI community lacks a formal consensus on the taxonomy, as the landscape of explainability is too broad, involving substantial theories related to philosophy, social science, and cognitive science \cite{speith2022review}.
-In addition, these taxonomies are mostly developed for general purpose or specific downstream applications such as healthcare \cite{DBLP:journals/csur/MessinaPPSBUATPC22} and finance \cite{DBLP:journals/corr/abs-2309-11960}, and may not be applicable to the SE field.
+In addition, these taxonomies are mostly developed for general purpose or specific downstream applications such as healthcare \cite{XAI4Medical2} and finance \cite{DBLP:journals/corr/abs-2309-11960}, and may not be applicable to the SE field.
 As a countermeasure, we summarize the XAI techniques used in primary studies, and propose a novel taxonomy applicable to the field of SE.
-In particular, according to their methodologies of implementation, most XAI techniques studied in this review can be categorized into five groups: \emph{Interpretable Model (IM)} ($\approx$25\%), \emph{Feature Attribution (FA)} ($\approx$33\%), \emph{Attention Mechanism (AM)} ($\approx$13\%), \emph{Domain Knowledge (DK)} ($\approx$21\%), and \emph{Example Subset (ES)} ($\approx$6\%).
-Fig. \ref{ExpTec} illustrates the various types of XAI techniques that we extracted from our selected studies.
+In particular, from an integration perspective, most XAI techniques studied in this review can be categorized into five groups: \emph{Out-of-the-Box Toolkit (OT)} ($\approx$34\%), \emph{Interpretable Model (IM)} ($\approx$23\%), \emph{Domain Knowledge (DK)} ($\approx$20\%), \emph{Attention Mechanism (AM)} ($\approx$10\%), as well as a set of other custom, highly tailored approaches ($\approx$13\%).
+Figure \ref{ExpTec} illustrates the various types of XAI techniques that we extracted from our selected studies.